phantomx999/Distributed-Systems/map_reduce_DistributedSystems_rpc_thrift_c++/README.txt

-Map Reduce Project written by Andrew Steinbrueck and Jeffrey Dickinson (to run project, please refer to user_document.txt file)
+Map Reduce Project written by phantomx999 and dicki098

+(to run project, please refer to user_document.txt file)